 So once our LDP routers have become neighbors, how do we exchange label information?
 To explain this, let’s do a quick review of how normal routing uses the RIB and FIB.
 If you have no idea what these two are then I recommend you to read my CEF lesson first before you continue.

 With normal routing, we use routing protocols like EIGRP, OSPF or BGP to learn prefixes from other routers.
 These are all stored in the RIB (Routing Information Base), this is your routing table.

 The information in the RIB is used to build the FIB (Forwarding Information Base) which is what we use for actual forwarding of IP packet.
 These tables are all used for IP packets but for MPLS we use something else:

-When we use LDP, we locally generate a label for each prefix that we can find in the RIB.
+When we use LDP on Cisco IOS, we locally generate a label for each prefix that we can find in the RIB, except for BGP prefixes.
 This information is then added to the LIB (Label Information Base).

 The information in the LIB is used to build the LFIB (Label Forwarding Information Base).
 When the router has to forward a packet with a MPLS label on it, it will use the LFIB for forwarding decisions.